mentorfloat/jekyll-serif-theme/index.md

 bg_videostatic: "images/illustrations/takesub-bg-video1-static.svg"
 bg_video: "images/illustrations/takesub-bg-video1.mp4"
 bg_title: Experience Melbourne's cultural diversity through your palate
-bg_desc: We partner with restaurateurs and chefs from across Melbourne to bring you an unique home dining experience.
+bg_desc: We partner with restaurateurs and chefs from across Melbourne to bring you a unique home dining experience.
-bg_image: "images/illustrations/takesub-bg-image1.svg"
+belief_title: TakeSub's Culinary Beliefs
+belief1: Eating well throughout the week can be convenient, affordable and enjoyable.
+Don't settle for a mass-produced meal.
+belief2: Explore the cultural stories through a curated selection of meals.
+Our partnered chefs change it up so that you can embark on new culinary journeys.
+belief3: It is our committment as fellow food lovers to create a win-win relationship.
+Take heart in knowing that every order supports the restaurant that you love.
+beliefimg1: "images/illustrations/takesub-belief1.png"
+beliefimg2: "images/illustrations/takesub-belief2.png"
+beliefimg3: "images/illustrations/takesub-belief3.png"
+beliefflair1: "images/misc/bg-flair1.png"
+beliefflair2: "images/misc/bg-flair2.png"
+beliefflair3: "images/misc/bg-flair3.png"
 ---

 # TakeSub - Weekly Meals From Local Restaurants.